Eric Jansson: Emigration to America

-After repeated brushes with the law in Sweden, and having outraged the hierarchy of the Church of Sweden, Jansson sailed from Oslo, Norway, for the United States in 1846, under an assumed name and condemning his homeland to eternal damnation.
+After repeated brushes with the law in Sweden and having outraged the hierarchy of the Church of Sweden, Jansson sailed from Oslo, Norway to the United States in 1846 under an assumed name and condemning his homeland to eternal damnation.
 About 1,200 to 1,500 followers sailed him across the Atlantic Ocean, perhaps in part because of the poor European harvest that year.

 A trusted follower, Olof Olsson, had been sent ahead in mid-1845 to locate a suitable place to settle in the United States.
 Olsson had arrived in New York on the Neptunus on 16 December 1845.
-There he met a fellow Swede, Olof Gustaf Hedstrom, who suggested that Olsson contact his brother, Jonas Hedström, who was living in Victoria, Illinois, Knox County near the Mississippi River.
+There he met a fellow Swede, Olof Gustaf Hedstrom, who suggested that Olsson contact his brother, Jonas Hedström, who was living in Victoria, Knox County, Illinois near the Mississippi River.
 Other followers were not so lucky.
 Several vessels foundered during the cross-Atlantic voyage, drowning hundreds of Janssonists.
-Many others died from cholera during the trip, or soon after they arrived.
+Many others died from cholera during the trip or soon after they arrived.

-Jansson arrived in New York in June 1846 and with the help of 400 of his followers who had survived the journey, founded the Bishop Hill Colony in Henry County, Illinois (adjacent to Knox County).
+Jansson arrived in New York in June 1846 and, with the help of 400 of his followers who had survived the journey, founded the Bishop Hill Colony in Henry County, Illinois (adjacent to Knox County).
 He named the colony after his Swedish birthplace.
 Although 96 immigrants died during the first winter, housed in two separate dugouts or "mud caves" in ravines separated by gender, others continued to arrive from Sweden.
-Residents began their daily worship after Jansson rang a bell around 5:00 a.m. and diligently studied English to proselytize their neighbors, as well as ground bushels of corn to boil all day for basic survival.
+Residents began their daily worship after Jansson rang a bell around 5:00 a.m. and diligently studied English to proselytize their neighbors, as well as ground bushels of corn to boil for basic survival.
 When some tried to escape, Jansson posted guards.